✙ comments & commentary

 - business executive

 "My Christian upbringing was quite light.
 So I don’t particularly believe in the power of prayer.
-But after meeting hermit Bartholomew, he promised me to pray daily for me during the next couple of months.
+But after meeting Bartholomew, he promised me to pray daily for me during the next couple of months.
 Even though a part of me still refuses to believe this completely, I feel that I must perhaps thank Bartholomew for his intercessory prayers for me.
 Because I had a profound restorative experience after I happened to meet him at the parking lot.
 Since then, I’ve often thought back to this unlikely encounter."

 - separated mother of two daughters

-“Brother Bartholomew managed to recognise my underlying dilemmas and managed to help me effectively conquer the conscious and subconscious defences that blocked my way back to true - heartfelt - prayer.
+“Bartholomew managed to recognise my underlying dilemmas and managed to help me effectively conquer the conscious and subconscious defences that blocked my way back to true - heartfelt - prayer.
 He was effective by being to the point and by being straightforward with me despite my misgivings.
 His directness was needed, but I found it sometimes bordering on the uncomfortable.
 Though he was always truly sincere and attentive, I would have appreciated being less often interrupted while trying to formulate my arguments and feelings.
-Nonetheless, in letting me meet brother Bartholomew - who clearly and genuinely cared about me as if I was true family but as a hermit maintained somewhat of a social distance at all times - God gave me the forceful push I needed to finally and successfully overcome my inner obstacles.
+Nonetheless, in letting me meet Bartholomew - who clearly and genuinely cared about me as if I was true family but as a hermit maintained somewhat of a social distance at all times - God gave me the forceful push I needed to finally and successfully overcome my inner obstacles.
 For this, I will be forever grateful."

 - widow (retired)